Setono/SyliusCalloutPlugin/README.md

 7. Configure Async assigns product callouts

-    This plug assigns product callouts when the administrator create/update the product or callout, with a large number of products this can result in slower page performance.
-To circumvent that you can use RabbitMQ with Symfony Messenger to assigns product callouts.
+    This plugin assigns product callouts when the administrator create/update the product or callout.
+With a large number of products this can result in slower page performance.
+To circumvent this problem you can use an async transport with Symfony Messenger to assigns product callouts.

     Follow the installation instructions here: [How to Use the Messenger](https://symfony.com/doc/current/messenger.html) and then [configure a transport](https://symfony.com/doc/current/messenger.html#transports).